Logotyp Jordbruksverket

 You must register your professional activities in the following cases

-• produces or trades with other companies with
+• trade with other companies with

 • plants or plant products for which your company issues a plant passport, e.g. for growing, replanting, repackaging of seed